samuelleblanc/fp/README.md

                 - Updated the labels.txt for arctic locations that may be important to NURTURE.
                 - Added an initial try at a parameterized NASA 777 flight characteristics.
                 - Changed defaults of NURTURE projection to lamber azimuthal equal area.
+    Modified: Samuel LeBlanc, v1.61, 2025-10-07, Santa Cruz, CA
+                - Modifying the build environment for ensuring deployment to mac os, via conda
+                - Add the simplying read of mss.txt to skip interface if only one url is present.
+    Modified: Samuel LeBlanc, v1.62, 2025-10-20, Santa Cruz, CA
+                - Adding manual headwind inputs and calculations
+                - Adding explicit turn type and turn time descriptions.
+                - Improved turn time calculations for the different turn types
+                - Adding new excel columns to habndle the headwind, turn types, and potential for time points.
+                - Added sat.json for handling the geostationary satellite types
+                - Adding multiple new satellites descriptions.

 # To cite: